‘walking in truth’

 The main flavour of this vine’s fruit is ‘love’(Galatians 5:22), since ‘God is love’(1 John 4:8&16).
 John demonstrates that as he writes ‘to Gaius… whom I love in truth’(3 John 1:1).
 But it’s not just sentiment.
 John goes on to commend Gaius for the fact that ‘brothers and strangers… have testified about your love’(3 John 1:5-6), which was practical hospitality he’d shown to travelling Christian missionaries, who he didn’t know well personally, but were ‘fellow workers for the truth’(3 John 1:8).
 So our loving walk is to involve such service: ‘Walk in love, even as Christ also loved… an offering and a sacrifice to God… a sweet-smelling fragrance’(Ephesians 5:2), which is the ‘sweet aroma of Christ’(2 Corinthians 2:15).

 Interestingly we should leave a fragrance in our wake, like the presence of Jesus passing through!
 Moreover, just like with real fruit this fragrance is complex, composed of many notes.
-As already mentioned, the top note in the Spirit of Jesus perfume must always be ‘love’(1 Corinthians 13:1ff.), otherwise we’ll spread a discordant ‘clanging’(1 Corinthians 13:1) fragrance (stink!), but there are other aspects to this fruit’s aroma too, ‘joy, peace, patience, kindness…’(Galatians 5:22) etc.
+As already mentioned, the top note in this Spirit of Jesus perfume must always be ‘love’(1 Corinthians 13:1ff.), otherwise we’ll spread a discordant ‘clanging’(1 Corinthians 13:1) fragrance (stink!), but there are other aspects to the fruit’s aroma too, ‘joy, peace, patience, kindness…’(Galatians 5:22) etc.

 This short letter in particular emanates a note of joy.
 John ‘rejoiced greatly’(3 John 1:3) when he heard that Gaius was walking in the truth, adding ‘I have no greater joy than this: to hear about my children walking in truth’(3 John 1:4).
 It’s interesting that the scent from another’s bouquet prompted his joy, someone he’d sown into spiritually (which is likely the sense in which Gaius was his child).
 Likewise Gaius had been sowing his resources into the missionaries’ work.
 We can all do that through giving and prayer etc., without necessarily physically walking at all.
 The fragrance of our walk should involve the joy of watching the spiritual flowering and fruiting of others, from our wisely planted seeds, even those sown into relative ‘strangers’(3 John 1:5).